Get insider access

 5. Best Cheap Wireless Earbuds For Running

-If you're looking for something that won't break the bank, the JLab Audio GO Air POP True Wireless are great for runners on a shoestring budget.
+If you're looking for something that won't break the bank, the JLab Audio GO Air POP True Wireless are the best wireless earbuds for running at a cheap price.
 They have a sturdy design and come in a few different colors to suit your style.
-Unlike the Beats Flex Wireless, they're also rated IPX4 for resistance to minor water exposure, though they aren't as comfortable.
+Unlike the Beats Flex Wireless, they're rated IPX4 for resistance to minor water exposure, though they aren't as comfortable.
 Even though they don't have stability fins, once you get a good fit with the included ear tips, they're stable enough to stay in place during runs.
 Their nine-hour battery life will last through several workouts without a recharge, and the carrying case stores several extra charges.
 The charging cable is built into the case, so you'll need to replace the entire unit if it's damaged.

 These earbuds stand out from other cheap options because even though they don't have an app, you can choose between a few EQ presets using the onboard controls.
 Using the flattest EQ preset, they have a bass-rich sound that adds rumble, punch, and boom to your audio without overwhelming instruments and lead vocals.
 Like most of the earbuds on this list, they don't have ANC, so they don't do a great job of blocking out noise, especially bass-range noise like rumbling engines or workout machines at the gym.